Dual Diagnosis Treatment Waynesboro, TN

 Riverbend Center For Mental Health Substance Abuse Services - 38.3 miles from Waynesboro, TN

-Riverbend Center For Mental Health Substance Abuse Services is a dual diagnosis treatment center in Florence, Alabama that provides treatment for drug or alcohol use and mental health disorders that include panic disorder as well as anorexia.
+Riverbend Center For Mental Health Substance Abuse Services is a dual diagnosis treatment center in Florence, Alabama that provides treatment for mental health and substance use disorders that include depression as well as post-partum depression.

 Address: 635 West College Street, Florence, AL 35630 in Lauderdale County